joshbruce/fourth-earth-raw/public/extensions/content.md

 Or, again, some combination or something else entirely.

-Given how attached players may get to tools, especially if they are rare, it is important that the mechanic for this is consistently applied, known to players, and makes sense given the setting, theme, and context (a character puts a knife in a drawer and goes on vacation, when they return it's disintegrated; there should be a good reason for that).
+Given how attached players may get to tools, especially if they are rare, it is important that the mechanic for this be consistently applied, known to players, and makes sense given the setting, theme, and context (a character puts a knife in a drawer and goes on vacation, when they return it's disintegrated; there should be a good reason for that).

 Basic guidelines (same applies to the "Becoming unskilled" section):